Keyboard shortcuts

 Deposited transactions are derived from TransactionDeposited events emitted in the OptimismPortal contract on L1.
 Deposited transactions are a new transaction type with prefix 0x7E that have been added in the OP stack STF, which are fully derived on L1, they cannot be sent to L2 directly, and do not contain signatures as the authentication is already performed on L1.
 The deposited transaction on the L2 specifies the tx.origin and the msg.sender as the msg.sender of the transaction on L1 that emitted the TransactionDeposited event if EOA, if not, the aliased msg.sender is used to prevent conflicts with L2 contracts that might have the same address.
 Moreover the function mints L2 gas tokens based on the value that is sent on L1.

 The Cross Domain Messengers are contracts built on top of this mechanism.
 The sendMessage function on L1 calls OptimismPortal.depositTransaction, and will therefore be the (aliased) msg.sender on the L2 side.
 The actual caller of the sendMessage function is passed as opaque bytes to be later unpacked.
 On L2, the corresponding Cross Domain Messenger contract receives a call to the relayMessage function, which checks that the msg.sender is the aliased L1 Cross Domain Messenger.
 A special xDomainMsgSender storage variable saves the actual L1 cross domain caller, and finally executes the call.
 The application on the other side will then be able to access the xDomainMsgSender variable to know who sent the message, and the msg.sender will be the Cross Domain Messenger contract on L2.
+If the sender on L1 was a contract, the address is not and doesn't need to be aliased as checking the xDomainMsgSender already scopes callers to just L1 callers and no conflict with L2 contracts can happen.

 It's important to note that such messaging mechanism is completely disconnected from the onchain L1 anchoring mechanism that saves the L1 block information in the L2 L1Block contract, as it is fully handled by the derivation logic.